Computed Tomography (CT) Scan of the Head and Face

 temporomandibular disorder or

-- Find broken bones (fractures).
-See a
+- Find broken bones (fractures), such as a

-CT scan of a cheekbone fracture .
+cheekbone fracture .

 - Look for foreign objects in the head